I’ve been teaching people how to get out of debt for almost 30 years. I was doing so before it was cool, fashionable or even profitable.

-“Jesus answered, "You're off base on two counts: You don't know your Bibles, and you don't know how God works.”
+“Jesus answered, "You're off base on two counts: You don't know your Bible, and you don't know how God works.”

-Sounding spiritual doesn’t mean your spirit-led.
+Sounding spiritual doesn’t make you spirit-led.
 I have discovered that a little truth or a half-truth is a dangerous thing. . .and truthfully, it can be deceptive.

-I get letters, emails and phone calls each week.
-Sadly, there are a number of Christians who’ve got this whole thing about prosperity, seedtime and harvest totally backwards.
+I get untold amounts of letters, emails and phone calls each week.
+Sadly, there are a number of Christians. . .well-meaning heaven-bound believers. . .who just don’t understand prosperity, seedtime and harvest.

 Sometimes I’m amazed and not in a good way. . .at the lack of knowledge about what the Word has to say. . .and what it doesn’t say.